 The next Current Research in Digital History will be held on March 9, 2019 at George Mason University in Arlington, VA.
-See the current CFP.
+See the program for the 2019 conference.
 Registration is $40 for faculty or employed scholars and $20 for graduate students or unemployed scholars.
 Registration is waived for commentators and roundtable participants.
-Registration will open closer to the conference date.
+Please register for the 2019 conference.

 The annual Current Research in Digital History conference features one plenary session: a roundtable with four leading scholars on the state of digital history.
 This year’s conference features two panels sponsored by the African American Intellectual History Society and the Colored Conventions Project.
 The remainder of the sessions will consist of panels and presentations advancing historical argumentation.
 Panels can be on any historical topic or time period.
 Each session will consist of two 10-minute presentations, with comment from a respondent and the audience.
 The final time slot will be devoted to sessions proposed on the day by participants at the event, responding to the work that has been presented.